LMelker/Jira-Sandbox-Environment/README.md

 ````
 - Go to: http://pgadmin.internal
 - Connect to Postgres database
-- Create a database for Jira and confluence
+- Create a database for Jira
 - Goto: http://jira.internal
 - Start setup Jira with the database you had created.